Incentives, primarily in the form of tax abatements, are one of the most popular, prominent and efficient forms of direct development assistance.

 A tax abatement is the relief of tax liability by a tax-payer.
 For example, if a company locates a plant in a community, it may ask for and receive a tax abatement for relief of all or a portion of its property tax liability.
 Tax abatements are provided at both the state and local level and can be applied to property, sales, income or other tax liabilities.

 Nearly every state authorizes the use of tax abatements.
 However, many communities do not employ this tool a part of their incentive policy.
 Conversely, many communities are very aggressive in their use of tax abatements.
 State agencies are particularly active in the use of tax abatements as incentives to attract and retain businesses.

 Tax abatements also come with a considerable amount of accountability.
-In recent years, the use of tax abatements has spiked in controversy throughout the country.
-Greater due diligence measures and performance based awarding of tax abatements is becoming common place in development industry.
+In recent years, tax abatements have spiked controversy throughout the country.
+Greater due diligence measures and performance based awarding of tax abatements are becoming common place in development industry.
 In addition, tools such as smart analytics and abatement reduction have also emerged to ensure accountability on the part of government and business when employing tax abatements.

 Want regular updates on incentives?
 Subscribe to CDFA's Tax Credit Finance Update

 Interested in learning more about Incentives?
 This section contains resources on understanding the basics of Incentives.

 Effective Use of Property Tax Incentives - Lincoln InstituteMembers only Login

 This study was published by the Lincoln Institute.
 The authors examine how to make property-tax incentives for business more effective.
 They find that governments should not approve every incentive request, target use of incentives, avoid incentive wars, cooperate with surrounding localities, and conduct regular evaluations.

 Examining the Local Value of Economic Development IncentivesMembers only Login